Ohnto-IT/Lists-for-Twitter-Blue-Blocker/README.md

 # Lists for Twitter Blue Blocker
 The JSON lists in this repository were created for the [Blue Blocker Extension](https://github.com/kheina-com/Blue-Blocker), utilizing the pre-existing CSV lists from travisbrown's [blue](https://github.com/travisbrown/blue) and esqueer's [twitter_blue_blocklist](https://github.com/esqueer/twitter_blue_blocklist).
-There are other 5 lists that were included from ...
+### **There are other 5 JSON lists that can be found in bkh55's [BlueBlockerJsonReadyBlockList](https://github.com/bkh555/BlueBlockerJsonReadyBlockList).
+PLEASE CHECK IT OUT!**

 The algorithm I made can be downloaded and used:
 ```shell